Les Paul Special Tribute - Humbucker - Worn White Satin

 C-shaped neck

 Both guitars feature a C-shaped neck, but the Tribute is not a baseball bat style.
 Its C-shaped neck resembles the Slim Taper Profile neck of a Studio.
-The neck shape is a crucial aspect of a guitar’s overall feel, and it’s not possible to tell the difference with the naked eye.
+The neck shape is a crucial aspect of a guitar’s overall feel, and it’s impossible to tell the difference with the naked eye.

 These guitars also share the same ‘Ultra-Modern’ weight-relief technology, which makes them incredibly ergonomic and light.